abdulazadh93/Statistics-for-Data-Analytics/README.md

-# Statistics-for-Data-Analytics
+Individual projects on statistical analysis of data including Regression Analysis like Multi-Linear & Logistic Regression, Time Series analysis for forecasting sale, using ANOVA, MANOVA & Holt’s Linear Smoothing Model.
+Independent Sample-T Test, Chi-square test of Independence has also been performed.

-This project has been done for the successful completion of the Statistics for Data Analytics module.
-The project includes Multiple Linear Regression algorithm, Time Series Analysis, ANOVA analysis, Binary Logistic Regression, Independent Samples T test, Chi-square test for independence.
-Tools involved here are IBM SPSS statictis tool and R studio.
+#TOOLS: IBM SPSS Statistics, R Programming and Microsoft Excel.